nandahkrishna/paperz/README.md

 4. Run linting: `npm run lint`
 5. Commit your changes (`git commit -m 'Add some feature'`)
 6. Open a Pull Request

+## License

+The code in this repository is licensed under the MIT license, unless otherwise specified in the header of the file.